What is Liposomal Vitamin C and Why Is It Superior to Traditional Vitamin C

 By Dr. Debby Hamilton, MD, MPH

 The bioavailability of vitamin C is limited by how much the intestines and the kidneys can absorb.1 With most oral forms of vitamin C, the limit is about 500 mg per dose.
 This is why some people develop diarrhea with higher doses of vitamin C taken as a single dose, because they are taking more than their body can absorb.
-Since vitamin C has so many important functions in the body, there is a potential benefit to taking more than what the body can normally absorb.
+Since vitamin C has so many important functions in the body, there is a potential benefit to taking higher doses.
 To accomplish this, doctors sometimes will use IV infusions.
 However, these are time consuming and inconvenient for the patient who must go to a medical facility to have this done.
 Another option is to take a liposomal form.
 Liposomal delivery systems were developed to allow the body to more efficiently absorb certain vitamins and nutrients that are otherwise poorly absorbed in supplement form.

 Liposomes are made up of a lipid bilayer which incases the nutrient, (in this case vitamin C), to improve the absorption.
 Research comparing vitamin C levels in people taking liposomal versus regular vitamin C showed a higher circulating level in the body with liposomal vitamin C. 1